 - Talented, experienced guides will do the rowing as they share local river knowledge, folklore, and wildlife information so you can immerse yourself in all the wonders of nature surrounding you.

 - Plunge through exhilarating class II – IV white water rapids relaxing in our expertly guided oar boats or for an exhilarating challenge run some of the rapids in an inflatable kayak!

 - All meals, specially designed for hungry discriminating travelers, snacks and beverages while on the river.
-Savor amazing fireside grilling and Dutch oven baked breads, deserts and more…
+Savor amazing fireside grilling and Dutch oven baked breads, desserts and more…

 - Wonderful Idaho wines, carefully paired with our gourmet river cuisine.